RCAF Station Pennfield Ridge: History

 The airfield was decommissioned by the RCAF toward the end of World War II, with air force activities in eastern Canada being concentrated at RCAF Station Greenwood, RCAF Station Debert, RCAF Station Summerside and RCAF Station Chatham.
 The Pennfield Ridge base became the operational location for heavy transport until it was purchased several years later and operated by a commercial airline company as an alternative to the inadequate airport serving Saint John at Millidgeville.

 After the new Saint John Airport was opened in the early 1950s, Pennfield Ridge closed as an operational airfield.
 One of its runways was used as a drag racing track by the New Brunswick Drag Racing Association during the 1950s-1970s.

 Today, two of the three runways are used for drying seaweed which is then marketed as a natural plant fertilizer.
 The remaining runway is still able to handle small aircraft under visual flight rules (VFR) conditions; there is a small fuel reserve tank for the use of J.D.
 Irving Limited and New Brunswick Department of Natural Resources aircraft.

 Less than 2 km to the east of the airfield is the location of the Jim Mollison landing in August 1932, in which Mollison completed the first solo east-to-west transatlantic flight.
 His aircraft was a de Havilland Puss Moth (G-ABXY) dubbed The Heart's Content.

-On 24 September 2006, a memorial was erected at a nearby park in Pennfield by the Charlotte County War Memorial Committee (Members: J. David Stuart, Mark Pedersen and Charlotte Fundy Kin Club) to honour the sixty men who died while on training at Pennfield Ridge.
+On 24 September 2006, a memorial was erected at a nearby park in Pennfield by the Charlotte County War Memorial Committee (Members: J. David Stuart, Mark Pedersen and Morris Harris) to honour the sixty men who died while on training at Pennfield Ridge.
 Subsequent research by Pennfield Parish Military Historical Society shows that there were seventy men who died while serving/training at Pennfield Ridge Air Station.
 There were also six civilian casualties as well.